ToastedNub/TechToolbox/AI Upscaler Notice.md

  - These all use the Default settings and commands with 1 worker, more commands/workers will use more VRAM
  - GB is for how much VRAM each will use (on top of what your system uses on its own)
 # x2plus models
+ - 0:As much as it needs, this will render the entire frame at once
  - 32:2 GB
  - 48:2 GB
  - 64:2 GB